WallGauge-GaugeApps/RiverDataGetter/README.md

       LongTermLowTime: 2021-02-20T18:00:00.000Z             // Date = the date and time of the LongTermLow }
   },
-  daily: {                                                  // dtaObj.daily is populated with results from calls to .getDailyData(dataSiteCode)
+  daily: {                                                  // dtaObj.daily is populated with data from calls to .getDailyData(dataSiteCode)
     '05587450': {                                           // Site Code number passed as dataSiteCode to the getDailyData method
       siteName: 'Mississippi River at Grafton, IL',         // Location / name of the gauge
       latitude: 38.9679722,                                 // River Gauge's latitude